 Once you have things going, you may see that some conversation types happen consistently.
 You need to decide whether these regular occurrences lend themselves to being sales stages in your pipeline.

-Sales stages, when clearly defined and planned, constitute your pipeline’s fundamental building blocks and set you on your way to predicting your sales revenue with decent accuracy.
+When clearly defined and planned, sales stages constitute your pipeline’s fundamental building blocks and set you on your way to predicting your sales revenue with decent accuracy.